PSAppDeployToolkit/PSAppDeployToolkit/docs/Start-ADTMspProcess.md

 If a valid installed product is found, triggers the Start-ADTMsiProcess function to patch the installation.

 Uses default config MSI parameters.
-You can use -AddParameters to add additional parameters.
+You can use -AdditionalArgumentList to add additional parameters.

 ## EXAMPLES